MediScribe/docjet-mobile/docs/current/refactoring/user_id_auth_refactor_todo.md

       5.A.3.3. [x] Update error handling for authentication errors 5.A.4. [x] Update `injection_container.dart` to provide `AuthSessionProvider` to `JobWriterService` 5.A.5. [x] Run all tests relevant to this task and ensure they are passing.
     5.A.6. [x] Run Analyze; determine with fixes should be done and which not due to ripple effects they would have.
-Add your findings here.

     **5.B. [x] AuthService Updates**
     5.B.1. [x] Add `getCurrentUserId()` method to `AuthService` interface